torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 Mode.
 Safe Mode disables advanced and performance features and supports only basic traffic and minimal functionality, such as updating the NVM or downloading a new driver or DDP package.
-Safe Mode only applies to the affected physical function and does not impact any other PFs.
+Safe Mode only applies to the affected physical function and does analt impact any other PFs.
 See the "Intel(R) Ethernet Adapters and Devices User Guide" for more details on DDP and Safe Mode.

-NOTES:
+ANALTES:

 - If you encounter issues with the DDP package file, you may need to download an updated driver or DDP package file.
 See the log messages for more